angelosalatino/oc-conf-detection/README.md

 ---

+### Storage Engines and Schema

+The application supports three storage configurations, defined in the configuration file (`config.ini`):
+- **File Storage**: Saves parsed conference data as JSON files under the `processed_cfps/` directory.
+- **MongoDB Storage**: Persists raw and processed JSON data in a MongoDB instance.
+- **Hybrid Storage (both)**: Saves data to both the local file storage and MongoDB simultaneously.

+When using MongoDB, the system creates two collections:
+1. **`events`**: Stores the complete raw LLM output, structured processed conference data, a list of processed file stems (`filenames`), and a parallel list of raw Call for Papers texts (`cfps`).
+Each document is keyed by a progressive integer ID (`_id` / `index`).
+2. **`events_index`**: Maps each progressive `index` to the `event_name`, `conference_series`, and `year`.
+This enables extremely fast lookup to determine if a conference has already been parsed.

+---

+### Database Merging Logic

+When a Call for Papers for an event and year that already exists in the database is processed:
+- **Parallel CFP Storage**: Instead of overwriting or discarding, the new file stem is added to the `filenames` array, and the raw CFP text is appended to the `cfps` array, allowing the database to maintain a history of multiple parsed CFPs for the same conference.
+- **Metadata Merging**:
+  - **Organisers**: Compares incoming organisers with existing ones.
+If a match is found (by comparing ORCID, OpenAlex page, or case-insensitive name), the fields are merged (enriching missing attributes and preserving `verified` status).
+If no match is found, the new organiser is appended.
+  - **Topics & Enhanced Topics**: Merges the lists of extracted topics (case-insensitively deduplicated).
+For semantic OpenAlex topics, matches are merged, keeping the match with the higher similarity score.
+  - **General Fields**: Merges DBLP, AIDA, and ConfIDent metadata dictionaries, preserving existing values and adding any new ones.

+---

 ### Organiser Matching Process

 The tool employs a sophisticated multi-stage process to match extracted organisers with their OpenAlex profiles: